RANJITHA14102004/Expense_Management_System/README.md

 ## 🧑‍💻 My Role

-I worked on the **frontend**, implementing:
+I worked on the **Backend**, implementing:
-- attractive components using react.
+- Designing and maintaining the database schema(using JPA/Hibernate ORM)
-- Implimentation of differnt features as mentioned aboue.
+- Developing RESTful API's for core application features.
-- Separation of Admin and User functionalities.
+- Optimizing Performance and ensuring scalability.